Khadijat98/calculator-challenge/README.md

 # calculator-challenge
-# This is a calculator designed with HTML and SCSS and made in JavaScript.
+## This is a calculator designed with HTML and SCSS and made fully functional with JavaScript.